AntonioHern/RapiDoc-master/README.md

 # for developement use yarn serve (this will start an webserver at port 8080, then navigate to localhost:8080)
 npm run serve

+# for deploy use npm run build and upload the dist folder to your server
+npm run build
 ```

 ## Roadmap